• Recipes

 Let the muffins cool in the pan for about 5 minutes then move them to a cooling rack.

-a muffin cut in half to show interior texture and poppyseeds throughout.
+A muffin cut in half to show interior texture and poppyseeds throughout.

 Anytime you're working with baking soda and an acid it's a good idea to work quickly once the wet and dry ingredients are combined.